-1. Strengthening the use of ICTs for property tax
+1. Strengthening the use of information technology for property tax,

 The APTI will be a virtual network, formally part of the International Centre for Tax and Development.
 It will be overseen by a Management Committee comprised of:

 - Professor Wilson Prichard (University of Toronto and Institute of Development Studies) (Chair)

 - Dr Nara Monkam (Research Director, African Tax Administration Forum)

 - Dr Samuel Jibao (Centre for Economic Research and Capacity Building, Sierra Leone)

 - Dr Tom Goodfellow (University of Sheffield)

 The Project Leader is Nyah Zebong, who has a Phd from Dundee University in Petroleum and Mining Taxation, and was previously a tax inspector with the revenue authority in Cameroon.
 He will be responsible for establishing close partnerships with revenue agencies and researchers across Africa, who will become the drivers of the work of the APTI.

 Perspectives from the Field: SDC Cooperation for Property Taxation by Giulia Mascagni and Christopher Nell (2017) IDS Working Paper 486